 Hālau Ke‘alaokamaile has succeeded on so many levels, yet has never had a permanent home and land-base.
 Hōkūnui Maui is helping to realize the vision of creating a physical home and place for the community to learn, honor and embody the legacy of Hawaiian knowledge, by gifting Hālau Ke‘alaokamaile 3.5 acres upon which to set the tap root and allow it to take root.
 Together, Hālau Ke‘alaokamaile and Hōkūnui Maui are establishing the Hālau Ke‘alaokamaile Resource Center, the first hālau facility to be permitted to operate on agricultural land on Maui.

-Having a permanent land base for cultural and agricultural activities helps Hālau Ke‘alaokamaile to realize the fullness of it’s mission to perpetuate the Hawaiian tradition, culture and heritage through its arts, beliefs, dance, language and agriculture.
+Having a permanent land base for cultural and agricultural activities helps Hālau Ke‘alaokamaile to realize the fullness of it s mission to perpetuate the Hawaiian tradition, culture and heritage through its arts, beliefs, dance, language and agriculture.
 In this way, the legacy and brilliance of those who came before us is honored.
 Design of the facility is finalized and work is set to commence soon.

 The Hālau Ke‘alaokamaile Resource Center will encompass a hula hālau, classrooms, recording studio, crop processing area and commercial kitchen.
 The surrounding grounds will be planted with ‘practitioner crops’— wauke, maile, ‘uki ‘uki, mamaki, taro and ‘ōlena

 By taking root in the soil, the hālau will grow to new heights in its mission to perpetuate the Hawaiian culture.